Marketing Tips For The Small Artisan Business Owner

 Another important page on your website is the process page.

 If you’ve sold in person, you’ve no doubt heard someone ask you if you really make these things.
-There’s extreme value in the eyes of the customer in meeting and connecting with the person that actually makes the product.
+There’s extreme value in the customer’s eyes in meeting and connecting with the person that actually makes the product.

 Make sure you showcase the process you go through to make what you make.